PeterJFB/drum-sequencer/docs/release2/README.md

 ## Code quality

+### Jacoco

+[Jacoco](https://www.eclemma.org/jacoco/) allowed us to see a detailed schema of current test coverage, and has proven uselful to show where to write more tests.

+### Spotbugs

+[Spotbugs](https://spotbugs.github.io/) had a small, but essential influence on our project.
+It revealed a few minor bugs throughout the project, while also enforcing good OOP practices.
+Many of these practices were already familiar, which made its implementation quite swift.

 ### Checkstyle

 [Checkstyle](https://checkstyle.sourceforge.io/) was implemented to ensure equal readability throughout the java-project.
 The current implementation is checking with the format described in the [google style guide](https://checkstyle.sourceforge.io/styleguides/google-java-style-20180523/javaguide.html), though the styleguide may be adjusted later to better suit our project.

-### Jacoco

-[Jacoco](https://www.eclemma.org/jacoco/) allowed us to see a detailed schema of current test coverage, and has proven uselful to show where to write more tests.

 ## Conceptual model